Skip to product information

 Product Information Chevron Down Chevron Forward

 Beit Alpha Burpless Cucumbers are a great-tasting F1 Hybrid originating out of the Middle East.
 Plants bear fruit 15 cm (6") long with smooth, medium green skin.
 They also boast disease resistance to downy mildew, powdery mildew, and cucumber mosaic virus.
+These cucumbers with a unique burpless trait, making them perfect for salads and snacking.

 • SKU: 140110